Valley offers advanced care for colon cancer and rectal cancer close to home.

 Support During and After Treatment

-- Ostomy care and education, if you need it, from experienced nurses at Valley’s Wound, Ostomy & Continence Center
+- Ostomy care and education, if you need it, from experienced nurses at Valley’s Wound, Ostomy & Continence Center.

-Why Choose Valley for Colorectal Cancer Care?
+Why Choose Valley for Colon Cancer and Rectal Cancer Care?